-- The recipient or subrecipient has failed to comply with the terms and conditions of the federal award. - The recipient or subrecipient is delinquent in a debt to the United States.

-• The recipient notifies the NEA, or the subrecipient notifies the pass-through entity, that it is withholding payments from contractors to assure satisfactory completion of work on the award.
+- The recipient has failed to comply with the terms and conditions of the federal award, - The recipient is delinquent in a debt to the United States, or - The recipient notifies the NEA that it is withholding payments from contractors to assure satisfactory completion of work on the award.

 Payment Requests.
-Requests for advance payment are limited to the recipient's immediate cash requirements in carrying out the purpose of your approved project and are not to exceed anticipated expenditures for a 30-day period (§ 200.305(b)(1)).
+Requests for advance payment are limited to a recipient's immediate cash requirements in carrying out the purpose of your approved project and are not to exceed anticipated expenditures for a 30-day period (§ 200.305(b)(1)).
 This 30-day period starts with the date you submit the payment request in REACH.
 Any funds requested from the NEA and not liquidated within 30 days must be returned to us.
 See the How to Manage Your NEA Award Handbook for instructions on returning funds.